-In long: Substack gives you a website, an email newsletter, and a home for your podcast.
-Also included: welcome page, home page, archive, about page, community features, leaderboards, customer support, mailing list, payments, monthly and annual subscriptions, group subscriptions, gift subscriptions, complimentary subscriptions, coupons, rich media, and analytics.
+In long: Substack gives you a website, an email newsletter, community features, and a home for your podcast.
+Also included: welcome page, home page, archive, about page, leaderboards, customer support, mailing list, payments, monthly and annual subscriptions, group subscriptions, gift subscriptions, complimentary subscriptions, rich media, and analytics.

 Remember: all this is free.
 We only make money when you make money, by taking a cut of subscription revenue once you decide to turn on payments.
 It’s win-win.